Chart Color Schemes

 Clyde North - South's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Clyde North-South with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is relatively low at approximately 50% of the total population (~13,902 people), compared to the national average of 55.3%.
+Clyde North - South demonstrates excellent health outcomes with low prevalence of common conditions across all ages.
+Private health cover stands at approximately 50% (~14,006 people), below the national average of 55.3%.

 Frequently Asked Questions - Health